-• Do not overcharge system with refrigerant.
+- Do not overcharge system with refrigerant. - Do not operate unit in a vacuum or at negative pressure.

-• Do not operate unit in a vacuum or at negative pressure.
 Failure to follow proper procedures may cause property damage, personal injury or death.

 Use refrigerant certified to AHRI standards.
-Used refrigerant may cause compressor damage.
+Use of used refrigerant may cause compressor damage that is not covered under warranty.
 Most portable machines cannot clean used refrigerant to meet AHRI standards.